Laurae2/Laurae/README.md

 Once you are done installing Visual Studio 2015 Community, reboot your computer.

-Now, or if you skipped the installation step, clone the latest LightGBM repository by doing in Git Bash:
+Now, or if you skipped the installation step, clone the latest (CLEARLY UNRECOMMENDED) LightGBM repository by doing in Git Bash:

 ```
 cd C:/xgboost
 git clone --recursive https://github.com/Microsoft/LightGBM
 ```

-If you want the stable version aligned to Laurae package, use `git clone --recursive https://github.com/Laurae2/LightGBM` instead.
+If you want the stable (RECOMMENDED) version aligned to Laurae package, use `git clone --recursive https://github.com/Laurae2/LightGBM` instead.
+You have 99%+ guarantee to have a non-working version if you use the fully bleeding edge devel version of LightGBM with this package (well, most of the things work but it is refusing to train on data most of the times, even via direct command line).

 Now the steps: